PennyLaneAI/jeff-mlir/README.md

 The purpose is to facilitate conversion to and from `jeff` for MLIR-based quantum compilers, and reuse certain components like the jeff serialization & deserialization.

-Right now, the project only contains the dialect definitions, (de)serialization is missing.
-Conversion rules to and from standard MLIR dialects could also be added.

 ## Build instructions

 The dialect sources can be incorporated directly into an existing project (in-tree), or built